I had not thought that I should be posting again on the Nadon appointment. But the story seems not to die. It only grows. And grows more complicated.

 Mulcair could quite properly have urged the government to ‘suck it up’ and come up with another appointment, but with Justin Trudeau and much of the media, he cited it as a rebuke of the government.
 A characterisation encouraged by the Court’s way of expressing itself.
 The judges are well aware of the impact their judgments will have.
 So they should know that they should be careful in expressing themselves.
 Not hyping their assumed role of guardians of the constitution and all that is right and good and simply answering in measured language the questions they are asked.

 It is a theme of the critics of Harper that while he has ‘smeared’ the Chief Justice, judges are from their position unable to reply.
-McLachlin has not hesitated to issue a series of replies to the ‘smear,’ but more importantly, the Court is presented as ‘rebuking’ the government and the great and the good insist it should not reply.
+McLachlin has not hesitated to issue a series of replies to the ‘smear,’ but more importantly, the Court is presented as ‘rebuking’ the government and the great and the good insist the government should not reply.

 All this is put in the context of what is described as ‘The government [losing] five major cases at the Supreme Court in the past six weeks, with only one voice of support from the court's eight sitting members, just once.’
 This rather overstates things.
 Three of the five cases, the ones involving the Truth in Sentencing Act, were really just one case.
 And the Court did not strike down the government’s legislation.
 It simply gave it a plausible interpretation that fell short of the government’s somewhat hyperbolic presentation of the act.